muratk5n/thirdwave/en/README.md

 ---

-Remember the "Icebucket Challenge"? 🤣 That was dumbass shit
+Remember the "Icebucket Challenge"? 🤣 That was some dumbass shit

 ---